eeftenslab/eeftenslab.github.io/join/index.md

 [CLICK HERE TO APPLY](https://www.ru.nl/en/working-at/job-opportunities/phd-candidate-in-chromatin-mechanics)

 ## Postdoc?
+If you are a non-Dutch researcher based outside the Netherlands, you might be eligible for a Radboud Excellende Fellowship.
+[CLICK HERE](https://www.ru.nl/excellence/nomination/initiative/) to learn about the Radboud Excellence Initiative.

 We are always interested in connecting with talented people.
 Message Jorine to talk about opportunities.

 ## Interested in an internship?